 - Drag an item from the Add Section Divider section to create structure and better organize your form with headings and horizontal dividers.

-Click Form Options to manage the web form display and submission options.
+Click Form Options to manage the form display and submission options.

 |Use this option||To do this|

-- Team and Enterprise customers can open the Advanced Form Options to remove the “Powered by Smartsheet Web Forms” text from the bottom of the web form and from the confirmation page.
+- Team and Enterprise customers can open the Advanced Form Options to remove the “Powered by Smartsheet Forms” text from the bottom of the form and from the confirmation page.

-After navigating to the web form via its URL, the web form will appear on screen with all fields empty except those with Default values.
+After navigating to the form via its URL, the form will appear on screen with all fields empty except those with Default values.

 Sales reps can manually fill in all of the fields, but to make it easier on them, you can customize a URL for each sales rep using query strings.

-- At the end of the URL, type an ampersand (&):
+- At the end of the URL, type a question mark (?):

 NOTE: Form fields are case-sensitive.